UnscriptedVN/candella/docs/99-candella-sdk.md

 poetry build
 ```

+Then, use `pip install` and point to the resulting wheel file in the `dist` directory.

 ## Creating projects

 Currently, the Candella SDK lets you create three different kinds of projects: applications, core services, and frameworks.
 To create any of these projects, run `candella-sdk --create` and specify the `--type` argument: